 Safeguards are in place to ensure legal and fiduciary obligations are met.

-An independent panel of experts will review and evaluate the applications.
+An independent panel of experts will evaluate the applications.

 Processes and procedures are in place to ensure that auction proceeds are used in a manner that contributes directly to ICANN’s mission.

-The Board may distribute funds to ICANN org distinct from the granting process should legal and fiduciary responsibilities dictate such a distribution.
+ICANN maintains legal and fiduciary responsibility over the funds, and the directors and officers have an obligation to protect the organization through the use of available resources.
+In such a case, while ICANN would not be required to apply for the proceeds, the directors and officers would have a fiduciary obligation to use the funds to meet the organization’s obligations.

-Nevertheless, the CCWG identified the following three mechanisms as a viable means to allocate auction proceeds.
+The CCWG identified the following three mechanisms as a viable means to allocate auction proceeds.
 The following is a summary of main characteristics of the evaluated mechanisms, namely:

 Mechanism A: An internal department dedicated to the allocation of auction proceeds is created within the ICANN organization .
-All grants are listed in ICANN’s annual tax returns.

-Mechanism B: Internal department dedicated to the allocation of auction proceeds is created within the ICANN organization which collaborates with an existing non-profit.
+Mechanism B: An internal department dedicated to the allocation of auction proceeds is created within the ICANN organization which collaborates with an existing non-profit.

 Mechanism C: A new charitable structure (ICANN Foundation) is created which is functionally separate from ICANN org, which would be responsible for the allocation of auction proceeds.

+In its deliberations, the CCWG also considered a fourth option, mechanism D, in which an established entity is used for the allocation of auction proceeds.
+Instead of shared responsibilities as outlined for mechanism B, ICANN would only organize the oversight of processes to ensure mission and fiduciary duties are met.
+The CCWG determined that mechanism D was not a viable option to pursue.
+Please see the Initial Report for additional information.

 It is important to note that there are certain differences that apply as a result of the mechanism chosen which are further detailed in the responses to the charter questions in the sections below which have impacted the CCWG’s decision on which mechanism(s) to recommend to the ICANN Board.

 In considering these recommendations, the CCWG anticipates that the ICANN Board may conduct a feasibility assessment which provides further details on these aspects so that the Board can take an informed decision about supporting the most appropriate mechanism.
 Such an assessment will have to factor in that it concerns a limited time mechanism with the ability to sunset as the CCWG is recommending against creating a perpetual mechanism.